andrasq/node-qmock/README.md

 Change Log
 ----------

-- 0.15.0 - expose `disrequire` under the package name as well (alias of unrequire)
+- 0.15.0 - expose `disrequire` under the package name as well (alias of unrequire), upgrade disrequire to hugely improve worst case speed
 - 0.14.3 - make mockHttpServer match paths by full url, path+query, or just pathname
 - 0.14.2 - patch mockHttp to handle incomplete mockRequest uri, fix mockHttp makeRequest to return with response
 - 0.14.1 - upgrade disrequire for fix to resolveOrSelf of caller of anonymous function